|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 14, 1944

 Built at Douglas.
-Delivered to the U. S. Army.
-Shipped overseas to the South West Pacific Area (SWPA).
+Delivered to the U. S. Army Air Force (USAAF) as A-20G-30-DO Havoc serial number 43-9624.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 This A-20 crashed near a gun battery.
-After the crash, the remains of one of the crew were buried by the Japanese and makred with a cross inscribed "Unknown soldier died July 1944".
+After the crash, the remains of one of the crew were buried by the Japanese and marked with a cross inscribed "Unknown soldier died July 1944".

 Recovery of Remains